 Let’s chat a little bit about how this method works and why you’d choose to go this route.

-- Supplies needed: a large binder and business-card or trading-card style plastic inserts
+- Supplies needed: a large binder and plastic inserts (Amazon links)

 - Clip your coupons and file away weekly

 - You can also add coupons you find in stores and get in the mail

 - Don’t forget about coupons you can print too – head to the “Print Coupons!” tab above for legitimate, free coupons